3387-hub/holberton-system_engineering-devops/0x00-shell_basics/README.md

-This script show where i am
+This script show where i'm